 The development of the reference and forecast model grids requires that it be validated with historical events and be tested for stability and reliability with synthetic scenarios.
-The synthetic scenarios test uses a Mw=9.3, a Mw=7.5 and a small wave case with Mw=6.2.
+The 1755 Lisbon tsunami was used for the historic event and synthetic scenarios used Mw 9.3, Mw 7.5 and a small wave case with Mw 6.2.
 Validation with historical data is required to determine how well the model predicts the tsunami wave characteristics of actual events.
-The synthetic scenarios are tested to check whether both reference and forecast model grids will produce a stable simulation and locate possible instabilities in the selected grids.
-The synthetic mega-event scenarios can also be used as a preliminary risk analysis to determine which tsunami source region poses a threat to Montauk, New York.
-Tsunami time series at the selected tide gauge and maximum/minimum tsunami wave amplitude distribution are also compared between the reference and forecast model grids.
+The synthetic scenarios are tested to check whether the reference and forecast models will both produce a stable simulation and will locate possible instabilities in the selected grids.
+The synthetic mega-event scenarios can also be used as a preliminary risk analysis to determine which tsunami source region poses a threat to Montauk.
+Tsunami time series at the selected tide gauge and max/min tsunami wave amplitude distribution are also compared between the reference and forecast model grids.
 This is to check whether the tsunami wave characteristics of the lower-resolution forecast model will not significantly deviate from the reference model grid.